Skip to main content

 What it is

-A PlatformConfig account owns four cross-cutting concerns for a platform:
+A PlatformConfig account owns five cross-cutting concerns for a platform:

 1. Branding — name, website, image link, all stored inline so any explorer or aggregator can display the platform that launched a token.